Giving The Pastor His Props

 That is a quick look at the work of a pastor—his purpose and his passion.
 So what does that have to do with you?

+For another thing, you need to keep in mind that your pastor’s role isn’t to make you more comfortable, but to make you more Christ-like.
+That’s why words like admonish and agonize, struggle, suffer, servanthood, and maximum effort are used when talking about the pastor’s efforts.
 So let me encourage you to encourage your pastor to tell it to you like it is.
 Give your shepherd permission to give it to you straight, without pulling any punches.
-And when he or she does, take it like a maturing saint, not a sniveling martyr.
+And when he does, take it like a maturing saint, not a sniveling martyr.
 Remember, it is not easy for the pastor to fulfill that tough side of the ministry.
+Let your pastor know that you’re behind him and expect him to push you when he needs to.

 Prayer… Father, thank you for every spiritual leader who has contributed to my spiritual formation.
 Bless them abundantly.
 Let them know that their efforts have not been wasted.
-Allow them to experience the joy of knowing this sheep is well own his way to being presented perfect before Christ.
+Allow them to experience the joy of knowing this sheep is well on his way to being presented perfect before Christ.

 One More Thing… “The authority by which the Christian leader leads is not power but love, not force but example, not coercion but reasoned persuasion.
 Leaders have power, but power is safe only in the hands of those who humble themselves to serve.” —John Stott